ubc-library-rc/abacus/en/guides/user/index.md

 **It is not necessary to select a username/password for Abacus**, an account will be created for you the first time you login.
 Your institutional login ID is all that is required to access and download files to which your university has access.
 See **your first login** above.

 ## <a name='search' />Search
+This section introduces Abacus search options.
+For more information see the [search syntax](https://ubc-library-rc.github.io/abacus/en/guides/user/search) page.

 ### Default search
 Searching is possible from almost anywhere inside Abacus.
 From the main page at <https://abacus.library.ubc.ca>, the search feature will search the *entire* contents of Abacus, including material to which your institution may not have access.